 In this article, we will discover what it’s all about and how it works.
 We’ve also prepared three client cases proving the results this approach brings to real businesses.

 What does payment team as a service mean?

 As a service, or *aaS, means that a client is provided with some instrument or product as a service.
 Usually, such solutions are marketed on a subscription basis.
 The *aaS acronym is widely used in cloud computing.
 We at Corefy added the “payment team” to it to describe the payment assistance services we provide to our clients.

 The primary aim of this service stems from a lack of payment knowledge.
 It precludes businesses from using the opportunities the modern payment industry and technologies offer.
-Corefy’s well-trained specialists help businesses fill that gap.
+Corefy’s well-trained specialists help companies to fill that gap.

 We assign a dedicated Account Manager to each client.
-The Manager establishes communication with a client and their team, offers initial training and product-specific learning paths to help clients get settled and adopt the best practices.
-Our Managers are always there to answer clients’ questions and help them solve any issue occurring.
+The Manager establishes communication with a client and their team and offers initial training and product-specific learning paths to help clients settle and adopt the best practices.
+Our Managers are always there to answer clients' questions and help them solve any issue occurring.
 They work with our R&D and Business Development specialists to help clients reach their business goals faster.

 Three client cases in point

 The payment team as a service concept may seem vague unless you see what that team actually does and what kind of support you can expect.
 Let's elaborate on this a bit.

 Here are three of Corefy's client pains our payment team helped them solve.